 Shijingshan Amusement Park

-Enjoy a mixture of traditional Chinese culture and modern Western influences at the new year's fair hosted by Beijing's answer to Disneyland.
+Enjoy a mixture of traditional Chinese culture and modern Western influences at the New Year fair hosted by Beijing's answer to Disneyland.
 There will be a display of traditional craftsmanship, folk artistic performances, wrestling and lion dances.

 Old Summer Palace (圆明园)

-One of the most spectacular temple fairs on offer, visitors can immersive themselves in the Qing Dynasty with the help of emperors played by actors.
-There will also be drama performances, concerts, and performances by professional skaters in Qing Dynasty costumes.
+One of the most spectacular temple fairs on offer, visitors can immerse themselves in the Qing Dynasty with the help of emperors played by actors.
+There will also be drama performances, concerts and performances by professional skaters in Qing Dynasty costumes.